3rd Floor, McKim Building, Central Library

 Limited remote reference service is available via email at firstname.lastname@example.org.

-Patrons may visit https://archive.org/details/bostonpubliclibrary and www.digitalcommonwealth.org to view a portion of the Library’s special collections online.
+Patrons may visit the Internet Archive and Digital Commonwealth to view a portion of the Library’s special collections online.
+Information about individual collections can also be found on the Special Collections page.
 Please note that we are not able to fulfill custom digitization requests.

 We deeply apologize for the inconvenience.